 Historic Sites of Manitoba: Clement Block (907 Rosser Avenue, Brandon)

-This five-storey concrete, steel, and red brick building was constructed in the fall of 1910 at the northwest corner of Rosser Avenue and Ninth Street, on the site of the city’s first post office (1882).
-Built on behalf of Brandon pharmacist David Clement at a cost of about $85,000 by the Winnipeg firm of C. H. Simpson and Company, the first floor was occupied by Clement’s pharmacy and other retail shops.
+This five-storey concrete, steel, and red brick building in Brandon was designed by Winnipeg architect Frank R. Evans and constructed in the fall of 1910 at the northwest corner of Rosser Avenue and Ninth Street, on the site of the city’s first post office (1882).
+Built on behalf of pharmacist David Clement at a cost of about $85,000 by the construction firm of C. H. Simpson and Company, the first floor was occupied by Clement’s pharmacy and other retail shops.
 The remainder became offices for a variety of commercial enterprises, including Canada’s first medical clinic established by Wilfred A. Bigelow, and the law firm of Clement and Clement.

 After a failed effort in the late 1980s by the Assiniboine Historical Society to have the building designated as provincially significant, the Clement Block was demolished in July and August 1989, and the site is now occupied by a one-storey commercial structure.